Permit Notification Program

 We recommend you follow up with the contractor on record and request they obtain new permits and follow through with the remaining required inspections.

 What will happen if I don’t take any action?

-Because NC General Statutes 160A-417 requires permits and inspections any unpermitted or uninspected work on your property could result in property damage or personal injury, insurance issues or problems when you try to sell your home or building.
+Because the law requires permits and inspections, any unpermitted or uninspected work on your property could result in property damage, personal injury, insurance issues, or problems when selling your home or building.

 If you have questions about the City of Raleigh permitting and inspections program, please call 919-996-2705 to speak to a customer service representative.